 831) Q: May one wear a self winding watch on Shabbos?

-A: Many Poskim allow it, while others are stringent and only allow it if it is fully wound and would be operational for the entire shabbos even if it would not have been wound automatically.
+A: Many Poskim allow it, while others are stringent and only allow it if it is fully wound and would be operational for the entire shabbos even if it would not have been wound automatically, via your hand movements.
 This would also be an issue when it's a 2 or 3 day yom tov, where it may be a bigger issue than a regular shabbos.
 (See Shemiras Shabbos K'Hilchaso Perek 28:28.
 See also Shu"t Shevet Haleivi Vol. 3 Siman 97)

 832) Q: There seems to be a minhag that if one says the perek 119 in tehillim spelling the persons name for 40 days straight it’s a zechus that bakoshos will be answered l’tovah.
 Question: why 40 days and what if after saying it many times over the requests haven’t come to fruition